noelarinze/StellarMart-Churn-Risk-Analysis/README.md

 To answer this, we grouped customers into different risk segments based on how long it had been since their last purchase.
 This allowed us to analyze the behavior and contribution of each group — High Risk, Medium Risk, and Low Risk.

 What we discovered:
-- High Risk Customers
+- High Risk Customers:
   These are the customers who haven’t made any purchase in a long time.
   They made up about 23.7% of the customer base.
   Surprisingly, they still account for €4.18 million in revenue, or about 22.6% of total revenue.
   This means even though they’ve gone quiet, they’re valuable and shouldn’t be ignored.
-- Medium Risk Customers
+- Medium Risk Customers:
   These are customers who are showing signs of slowing down, but haven’t fully churned yet.
   They represent 25.6% of the customer base.
   They contributed €4.52 million in revenue, around 24.5% of the total.
-- Low Risk Customers
+- Low Risk Customers:
   These are the most recent and active buyers.
   They account for the remaining 50.7% of customers and contribute around €9.55 million (52.9%) of revenue.